Spring Cleaning Your Home: Tips for Every Room

 Scrub Tiles and Grout: A mix of baking soda and vinegar works wonders.

-Clean Showerheads and Faucets: Soak in vinegar to remove buildup.
+Clean Showerheads and Faucets: Soak them in vinegar to remove buildup.

 Organize Toiletries: Toss empty bottles and wipe down drawers and shelves.